APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

     }
    </code></pre>
  <h3>Semicolons</h3>
   In most cases semicolons are optional.
-  Used when you have two statements in a single line When you have 2 long expressions, you can overcome implicit ';' by putting the expressions inside () or by putting the operator(+) on the first line.
+Used when you have two statements in a single line.
+When you have 2 long expressions, you can overcome implicit ';' by putting the expressions inside () or by putting the operator(+) on the first line.
   <pre>
    <code>
     someLongExpression +